Chakrabortysoura/Chakrabortysoura/README.md

 - 👋 Hi, I’m @Chakrabortysoura
-- 👀 Enthusiatic about linux and low level systems programming in general, Spring Boot developer, machine learning
+- 👀 Enthusiatic about linux and low level systems programming in general,
+- Spring Boot developer
 - 🌱 Learning to write good code
 - 📫 How to reach me chakrabortysoura21@gmail.com